Careers

 On-Call Sexual Assault Nurse Examiner

-Location: Barbour County, AL; Bullock County, AL; Elmore County, AL; and/or Montgomery County, AL
+Location: Barbour County, AL; Bullock County, AL

 Job Purpose: Respond to sexual assaults for inmates confined by the AL Dept. of Corrections.
 The nurse will perform medical forensic examinations, provide emotional support, and assess medical patient’s condition.